jonataa/realworld-ddd/README.md

 # realworld-php-clean (WIP)
-A realworld.io project using the concepts of Clean Architecture.
+A realworld.io project using the concepts of Domain Driven Design and Hexagonal Architecture.